Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Data

-The Reynolds number for the fluid flow is $\text{Re} \approx 700$ suggesting laminar flow.
+The Reynolds number differs per geometry and boundary condition, but we compute an estimate which we define as $\mathrm{Re} = \frac{\rho u_\mathrm{mean} 2r_\mathrm{max}}{\mu}$ with mean velocity $u_\mathrm{mean}$ across steady and pulsatile flow and maximum vessel radius $r_\mathrm{max}$ for both the single and bifurcating artery class.
+For the single arteries $\mathrm{Re} \approx 70$ and for the bifurcating arteries $\mathrm{Re} \approx 90$, suggesting laminar flow in both cases.
 The WSS, which we denote as $\tau$, is defined as the force exerted on the lumen wall $\partial\Omega$ by the blood flow in tangential direction and can be computed from the resulting velocity field near the lumen wall.
 It linearly depends on fluid velocity $u$, assuming blood to be a Newtonian fluid:

 where $T\partial\Omega$ denotes the tangent bundle of $\partial\Omega$, $\J_u$ the Jacobian of $u$, $\vec{n} \colon \partial\Omega \to \R^3$ the unit surface normal on the lumen wall and $\res{\cdot}{\perp \vec{n}}$ the perpendicular projection to $\vec{n}$.